canjs/canjs/docs/can-guides/topics/debugging.md

 can.debug.logWhatIChange(document.querySelector("input[name=first]"));
 ```

-Finally, [can-debug.drawGraph] can draw these relationships in a graph like the following:
+Finally, [using CanJS Devtools](#UsingtheCanJSDevtoolsBindingsGraph) these relationships can be seen in a graph like the following:

 <img src="../../node_modules/can-debug/doc/map-dependency-graph.png"
   class="bit-docs-screenshot"